FAQs

 Can I have a one-off assessment without committing to ongoing sessions?

 Absolutely.
-Some people find the initial assessment alone enormously helpful as it provides clarity, a formulation, and a written plan they can use independently or share with their wider care team.
-There is no obligation to continue beyond that.
+Some people find the initial assessment alone enormously helpful as it provides clarity, a formulation/understanding, and a written plan they can use independently or share with their wider care team.
+There’s no obligation to continue beyond that